Annapurna Base Camp Helicopter Trek 8 Days

 Electricity, WIFI, And Battery Recharge

 During the Annapurna base camp trek, electricity is available at all the teahouses where you will spend the night.
-You can recharge your phones, laptop, or iPads from micro-hydropower and solar panels by paying a nominal charge.
+You can recharge your phones, laptops, or iPads from micro-hydropower and solar panels by paying a nominal charge.
 Regarding Wi-Fi, there are no free hotspots along the trekking trail, so we do not encourage carrying your laptop.
 Some teahouses offer paid Wi-Fi services hourly but expect high-speed connectivity on something other than the remote trails.

 Communication

 On the Annapurna Base Camp Trek in Nepal, the internet service will be available at lodges with some extra service charge.
 You can contact your family and friends from the guesthouses, but as we reach higher altitudes, the communication will be through the phone for safety purposes.
 We communicate with all our valuable clients through the team leader at least once daily to ensure you are fine and enjoying the trip.
 The Adventure Club Trek office in Kathmandu will constantly be in touch with you for the help you may need during the trek.
 Depending on the network you use, there could be a poor signal to the network before the high altitude.
-Upon your request, we can provide you with a separate local sim card to better the network.
+Upon your request, we can provide you with a separate local SIM card to better the network.
 Many places have WIFI service available at an extra cost.

 Group Size And Team Composition